G$^{2}$SF-MIAD: Geometry-Guided Score Fusion for Multimodal Industrial Anomaly Detection: Implementation Details

 \subsection{Parameter Setting}

-For the consistency loss $\mathcal{L}_{cns}$, we set $k=5$ and $\eta_{0}=1.2$.
-The tuning parameters associated with each loss are set as $\alpha=10, \beta=60, \gamma=8, \mu=20$.
-The LSPN is trained using an Adam optimizer \cite{kingma2014adam} with learning rate $1.5e^{-4}$ and weight decay $1.5e^{-4}$, combined with $l_1$ regularization of weight $1e^{-4}$ and drop out with ratio 0.5, over 80 epochs with a batch size of 8,192.
+For $\mathcal{L}_{cns}$ in Eq. \eqref{eq:cns_loss}, we set $k=5$ and $\eta_{0}=1.2$.
+We train our LSPN using an Adam optimizer \cite{kingma2014adam} with learning rate $1.5e^{-4}$ and weight decay $1.5e^{-4}$, combined with $l_1$ regularization of weight $1e^{-4}$ and drop out with ratio 0.5 over 80 epochs.
 Global scaling factors $\sigma^m$ are separately optimized at a higher learning rate of $5e^{-3}$ to accelerate convergence.
 We initialize LSPN by the default strategy in Pytorch, that is, Kaiming Initialization \cite{he2015delving}.
 We observe $w^{m}_{i,j} \approx 1$ under this strategy, meeting the requirement in Section \ref{subsec:lspn}.
 For modality $m$, we normalize all Euclidean distances $\{s^m_{i,j}\}$ by their mean over the training dataset.
 Then, we initialize $\sigma^m=0.5$ with equal importance from each modality.
-Finally, we implement our G$^{2}$SF by Pytorch and run all experiments on Linux with Nvidia RTX 4090 GPUs.
+The tuning parameters about loss components and batch size for MVTec 3D-AD and Eyecandies datasets are listed in Table \ref{tab:para}.
+Finally, we implement our G$^{2}$SF by Pytorch and run all experiments on Linux with a Nvidia RTX 4090 GPU.